Achievable logoAchievable logo

 Head & shoulders top formation

-Technical analysts are on the lookout for the beginning of a head & shoulders formation.
-For example:
+Technical analysts look for the early stage of a head & shoulders top formation, such as:

 Head & shoulders top formation start